-NOTE: Permissions assigned to your user account in the Repository Security Center determine what type of access you have to Repository objects.
-For more information, see "Establishing Security for the Repository" in the ER/Studio Repository Installation and Administration Guide.
+Note: Permissions assigned to your user account in the Repository Security Center determine what type of access you have to Repository objects.
+For more information, see Establishing Security for the Repository in the ER/Studio Repository Installation and Administration Guide.

-- 1 Log in to the Repository. - 2 Choose Repository > Diagrams > Get from Repository. - 3 In the Get From Repository dialog, there are three ways to find a diagram. - Browse to and then select the object. - In the Show diagrams that begin with: field, enter the first few letters of the diagram name.
-As you type the list of diagrams updates to display just the diagrams that match the letter or letters entered. - Click Filter to enter search criteria to limit the results shown in the list of repository objects.
-The Filter function uses the Embarcadero Connect to access the Repository. - If you are already logged in to Connect, the Filter Diagram List displays where you can enter search criteria. - If you are not already logged in to Connect, you are prompted to log in now.
-ER/Studio tries to connect to the Connect server specified in the Repository Options.
-For more information, see Specifying Repository and Connect SEerver Connection Details.
+- 1. Log in to the Repository. - 2.
+Choose Repository > Diagrams > Get from Repository. - 3.
+In the Get From Repository dialog, there are two ways to find a diagram. - Browse to and then select the object. - In the Show diagrams that begin with: field, enter the first few letters of the diagram name.
+As you type the list of diagrams updates to display just the diagrams that match the letter or letters entered.